Golf Club Distances: How far does each golf club hit the ball?

 Woods have a similar purpose and design as the driver, but their slightly smaller heads make them more suitable to hit off the fairway or out of the rough.

-Many golfers still opt to use them off the tee for certain holes, though, as they still offer great distance.
+Many golfers still opt to use them off the tee for certain holes, though, as they still offer great distance, with considerable club speed.

 A male player could reliably get distances longer than 200 yards with a clean 3-wood strike.
 Female players could reach distances of 150 yards or higher.